-Suspects wanted for taking $550G of loot from high-end NYC camera store
+NYPD releases suspects' photos in $550G robbery of high-end camera store

 NYPD HUNTS SUSPECT WHO SHOT AT POLICE IN QUEENS

-Once inside, he took camera equipment and fled on the bike, cops said.
+Once inside, the man took camera equipment and fled on a bike, cops said.

-Moments later, a group of roughly 25 looters then stormed the store, swiping camera equipment, computers, and checks worth about $550,000, police said.
+Moments later, a group of roughly 25 looters then stormed the store, swiping camera equipment, computers and checks worth about $550,000, police said.

 CLICK HERE FOR THE FOX NEWS APP

-SoHo and other parts of Manhattan were devastated by looting that took place as demonstrators marched the streets in protest over the death of George Floyd at the hands of police in Minneapolis.
+SoHo and other parts of Manhattan were devastated by looting that took place as demonstrators marched the streets in protest over the death of George Floyd, the Minneapolis man who died after a police officer kneeled on his neck for more than 8 minutes in a moment caught on video.

 Click for the latest from the NewYork Post